How it works

 Governance and security languages the review can speak.

-Where relevant, CapyraWorks can organize visible evidence through recognized perspectives so different stakeholders can review the same material in a shared language.
+Where relevant, CapyraWorks can structure visible evidence through recognized perspectives so engineering, security, governance, and leadership readers can work from the same evidence base.

 NIST 800-53